uhelm/RIDE/infrastructure/crunchy-postgres/README.md

 1. Run these commands to set DB owner in the primary pod, `psql` then `ALTER DATABASE "ENV-ride-db" OWNER TO "ENV-ride-db";`

 If you are setting up Crunchy in Active-Standby configuration you will also need to do these steps:
-1. Copy the values file you used for gold
-1. Ensure `crunchy.standby.enabled=true` and save
+1. If it doesn't exist yet, have a simple golddr file with only the differences you want between clusters.
+(Ie `crunchy.standby.enabled=true` and save)ve
 1. Trigger a manual backup on the cluster in Gold using this command `oc annotate -n NAMESPACE postgrescluster ENV-ride-db-crunchy --overwrite postgres-operator.crunchydata.com/pgbackrest-backup="$(date)"` and wait for the backup to complete
 1. Login to the GoldDR cluster using `oc`
-1. Run `helm install ENV-ride-db -f .\crunchy-postgres\values-ENV-golddr.yaml .\crunchy-postgres`
+1. Run `helm install ENV-ride-db -f .\crunchy-postgres\values-ENV-gold.yaml -f .\crunchy-postgres\values-ENV-golddr.yaml .\crunchy-postgres`
 1. Check that it's running as a standby.

 Due to how the clusters are setup, you will need to update the password for `ccp_monitoring` for the Standby cluster based on this documentation: https://access.crunchydata.com/documentation/postgres-operator/latest/tutorials/backups-disaster-recovery/disaster-recovery#monitoring-a-standby-cluster